bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/s/SlopeBaseElevation_3UtmGodEP1kfvXMaxiGM$k/Documentation.md

-Planned or measured elevation at the base of the mapped slope
+Planned or measured elevation at the base of the mapped slope.